 What Are the Signs & Symptoms of a Perforated Eardrum?

-The typical first sign of a perforated eardrum is pain.
-A child might have:
+The first sign of a perforated eardrum is usually pain, which may increase for

-drainage from the ear that can be clear, pus-filled, or bloody
+drainage from the ear that can be clear, pus-like, or bloody

 ringing or buzzing in the ear (tinnitus)

-Call the doctor right away if your child has any symptoms of a perforated eardrum.
+Talk to a parent or call a doctor right away if you have any symptoms of a perforated

-Go to the emergency room right away if your child has:
+Go to the emergency room right away if you have severe symptoms, such as:

 total hearing loss in one ear